Ryan Jeffers Player Props: Twins vs. Tigers

 Ryan Jeffers At The Plate

-- Jeffers has 10 doubles, a triple, nine home runs and 21 walks while hitting .291.
+- Jeffers is batting .291 with 10 doubles, a triple, nine home runs and 21 walks.

 - Jeffers will look to extend his 13-game hitting streak.
-He's batting .368 with four homers over the course of his last outings.
+He's batting .368 with four homers in his last games.

 - Jeffers has had a hit in 35 of 60 games this season (58.3%), including multiple hits 13 times (21.7%).